nmilosev/anyfed/README.md

 - Fedora 24 x86_64 - with and without root
 - Ubuntu 16.04 - with and without root
 - Arch Linux (2016-09) - with and without root
-- Android 6.0 - without root, using Termux (```apt update && apt install tar wget -y && export PATH=$PATH && wget https://raw.githubusercontent.com/nmilosev/anyfed/master/anyfed && bash anyfed```)
+- Android 6.0 - without root, using Termux (see instructions above)

 # GUI applications